Authentication methods

 External: based on third-party Identity Providers (IdP).

-For each authentication method, you can use toggles to enable/disable the enrollment and authorization:
+For each authentication method, use toggles to enable or disable authentication and registration:

 Add an authentication method